FranzBonaparta/SoundMaker/README.md

 If you're on Linux
 <code>love .</code>
-For Windows, run the build.sh script or follow the commands listed there, then run the .exe!
+For Windows, download the official zipped 32 or 64 bit executable (not the installer) from https://www.love2d.org/ and copy it to a new folder tools/love-11.5-win32/ run the build.sh script or follow the commands listed there, then run the .exe!